TownyAdvanced/TownyCultures/README.md

 FEATURES
 - Each town has a 'culture' e.g. "Celtic", "Roman", "Anglo-Saxon", "Azurian" etc.
 - Each town culture is displayed on the Town screen.
-- Town residents can communicate with all other town residents of the same culture (from any town or nation) , using the Culture Channel: `/cc <message>`.
+- Town residents can communicate with all other town residents of the same culture (regardless of nation) , using the Culture Channel: `/cc <message>`.
 - Town culture is fluid and dynamic.
   There is no central administrator for each culture.